KettelBear/ex_clash/README.md

 * HTTP requests are made using [Req](https://hexdocs.pm/req/readme.html).
 * Due to the aforementioned dependency, this library requires the use of at least Elixir `v1.12` or newer.
 At time of building, Elixir `v1.16` was used.
+* A developer account at https://developer.clashofclans.com/ is required so you can acquire An [API Token](https://developer.clashofclans.com/#/new-key) for authorized use of Supercell's API.

 ## Features

 * Add your token to any `[ENV].secret.exs` and start using this library.
+    ```elixir
+    config :ex_clash, token: "YOUR SUPER SECRET TOKEN"
+    ```
 * Get well-defined structs back from responses instead of parsing maps with string keys.
 * HTTP functions are available to make your own API requests.
 Just use